-The Computer Science Teachers Association (CSTA) invites you to participate in the 14th Annual CSTA Conference.
-This event will be held July 14-15, 2014, in St. Charles, Illinois (just outside Chicago).
+The Computer Science Teachers Association (CSTA) invites you to participate in the 15th Annual CSTA Conference.
+This event will be held July 13-14, 2015, in Grapevine, Texas (Dallas/Fort Worth area).

-The CSTA 2014 Program Committee seeks proposal submissions related to the practice of teaching and learning computer science and information technology in K–12.
-In addition to 3-hour workshops and 1-hour sessions, this year's conference will include a limited number of 20-minute mini-sessions that focus on pedagogy and best teaching practices.
+The CSTA 2015 Program Committee seeks proposal submissions related to the practice of teaching and learning computer science and information technology in K–12.
+This year, the conference is seeking 3-hour workshops and 1-hour sessions, and 20-minute mini-sessions that focus on pedagogy and best teaching practices.
 Proposals for all three session types must include:

 - the names and contact information for all presenters